-If the application is not approved on or after 24 May 2019, local authorities will be required to assess it under SPP7.3 R-Codes Volume 2.
-This also applies where amendments are proposed to existing development approvals.
+If the application was not approved before 24 May 2019, local authorities will be required to assess it under SPP7.3 R-Codes Volume 2.
+This also applies where modifications are proposed to existing development approvals.
 For details on specific proposals, please contact the relevant local government.

 Design WA Stage One is performance-based.
 How will this hold up with respect to applications for review at the State Administrative Tribunal?

 Part 4 of the former R-Codes (SPP 3.1) set out the consultation practices for residential development and will continue to apply to both volumes of the R-Codes – including Volume 2 which replaces Part 6 of SPP 3.1 upon gazettal of Design WA Stage One on 24 May 2019.

 It is noted that the former R-Codes were definitive with regards to consultation not being required where a proposal met deemed-to-comply (refer to Part 4 of SPP 3.1).
 Whilst there is no deemed-to-comply pathway under SPP7.3 Volume 2,

 a performance-based design and assessment has similarities with the design principles under Part 6 of the former R-Codes.